linkarzu/linkarzu.github.io/_posts/neovim/2025-01-25-autosave-autoformat.md

   - [Is Neovide just for Visual Effects? - Open LazyGit files, Disable Plugins, TMUX and more](https://youtu.be/rNYtfA4zlO4){:target="\_blank"}

 {% include embed/youtube.html id='rNYtfA4zlO4' %}

+## What do you think about autosave and autoformat?

+- Do you like them?
+- Do you hate them?
+- You use them?
+- I'd like to know what people think about these features, so let me know in the YouTube comments
+- Also, remember to Join the discord channel to troubleshoot, talk to others, offer help or just hang out